 Camp insurance is available to University departments having day or overnight sport and educational camps.

-This camp insurance is a supplemental insurance program offered through state contract insurance vendor Public Risk Insurance Advisors (PRIA) Insurance Agency, underwritten by ACE American Insurance Company.
+This camp insurance is a supplemental insurance program offered through state contract insurance vendor Insurance For Students, Inc., underwritten by Wellfleet Insurance Company.
 It is designed for participants in sport and educational camps in need of insurance coverage for injuries and/or illness sustained during the camp - on or off campus.
-Campus Insurance Procedures and Plan Options
+Camper's Insurance Procedures and Plan Options

 Camp Administrator has the primary responsibility of applying and paying for coverage as well as contacting the Assistant Director of EH&S within 24 hours of accident or illness.
 Camp Administrator must ensure that medical release forms are complete.
 Camp Administrator must immediately notify EH&S of updates to camp roster.